 you can find more information here.

-- Then please configure AWS CLI.
+- Then configure AWS CLI.
 To do this, execute:

 This command will ask you for an access key and a secret key, it looks like this:

 How to create access keys for access only to S3 can be found here.
-The list of supported regions you can check here.
-It is not necessary to specify the region, but we highly recommend you to do so, otherwise you will not be able to understand where the backups were uploaded.
+The list of supported regions is here.
+It is not necessary to specify the region, but we highly recommend you to do so, otherwise, you will not be able to understand where the backups were uploaded.

 sudo mysqldump sakila | gzip > sakila.gz